AtharvaKedar123/Python_Programming_Projects/Day 011 - Blackjack Game/README.md

-# Blackjack Game
+# Blackjack Game ♠️♥️

 ## 📌 Overview
-Simulates casino blackjack game.
+A Python implementation of the classic Blackjack card game where the player competes against the computer (dealer).

 ## 🎯 Features
+- Random card dealing
+- Score calculation with Ace handling (1 or 11)
-- Card logic
+- Dealer logic simulation
-- Score tracking
+- Win/lose/draw conditions

 ## 🧠 Concepts Used
-- Lists
+- Lists (for cards)
-- Functions
+- Functions (game logic)
+- Random module
+- Conditional logic

+## ⚙️ How It Works
+1. Cards are randomly assigned to player and dealer
+2. Player chooses to hit or stand
+3. Dealer plays automatically
+4. Closest score to 21 wins

+## ▶️ How to Run
+python main.py

+## 📍 Learning Outcome
+- Implementing real-world game rules
+- Managing dynamic game states